Krazubu/USB-CDC-for-MyCloud/README.md

-# USB CDC-ACM Driver for MyCloud
+# USB CDC-ACM Driver for WD MyCloud devices

 These apps are intended for use on various MyCloud devicesand contain the driver that allows you to use serial USB devices on those NAS.<br>